 The APSNA Strategic Plan guides the Board of Directors (BOD) in governance of the association.
 It focuses their strategic decision-making and ongoing operational work.
 It is a working document, informed by feedback from committees, special interest groups, and the membership, that undergoes revision and renewal every three years to ensure its relevance.

 Overview of the Strategic Planning Process: Our preliminary data collection and review helped us in proposing the Institute of Medicine’s (IOM) Future of Nursing – Key Messages to assist us in strategic planning.
 The Four Key IOM Messages are:

 - Nurses should practice to the full extent of their education and training.

 - Nurses should achieve higher levels of education and training through an improved education system that promotes seamless academic progress

 - Nurses should be full partners with physicians and other health professionals in redesigning health care in the United States.

 - Effective work force planning and policy making require better data collection and an improved information infrastructure.

-In the spring of 2015, the APSNA membership was polled regarding organizational activities and projected programs.
-Based on these tabulated results, a working committee composed of some 2014-2015 BOD members and the 2015-2106 BOD developed this strategic plan to proactively set direction and priorities for APSNA as an organization.
-This plan dovetails with APSNA's previous strategic plan and defines APSNA’s future direction.
+In the summer of 2017, the APSNA membership was polled regarding organizational activities and projected programs.
+Based on these tabulated results, the 2017-2018 BOD reviewed and updated this strategic plan to continue proactively set direction and priorities for APSNA.
+This plan refines and expands APSNA's previous strategic plan and defines APSNA’s future direction.
 It is the group’s consensus on what will constitute APSNA’s future success.